azahrulsmavo-design/asos_ecommerce/docs/POWER_BI_TUTORIAL.md

 # ASOS Retail Dashboard - Power BI Tutorial

-This guide provides a comprehensive step-by-step walkthrough to build the **Retail Management Dashboard** using the ASOS dataset (augmented with synthetic Sales & Customer data).
+This guide provides a comprehensive step-by-step walkthrough to build the **Retail Management Dashboard** using the ASOS dataset (Enterprise V2).

 ---